 Olim Caelestinus papa V antecessor noster, devictus instantia et ambitione nimia plurimorum, ignarus eorum quae et juris debitum et gravitas pastoralis cui praesidebat officii requirebant; seductus insuper atque deceptus per captiosam astutiam et deceptabilem aliquorum, fecit diversa et concessit varia minus digne inordinata et insolita, quorum aliqua subticemus ex causa, sub cujus Bulla nonnulla, ut fertur, praeter ipsius conscientiam transierunt, quae non indigne, quinimo necessario liman Apostolicae correctionis exposcunt.
 Quapropter antecessor ipse, suam insufficientiam ad portandum summi Pontificii onera diligenter attendens et defectum quinimo periculum ex hoc pati universalem Ecclesiam recognoscens, urgente conscientia, coram collegio fratrum suorum S. R. E. cardinalium, de quorum numero tunc eramus, papatui pure et absolute renuntiavit, ejusque oneri et honori in ipsis sibi nihil omnino retinens vel reservans, et humiliter postulavit et voluit, ut quae per ipsorum improvide facta fuerunt, futurus ejus successor provide revocaret: ac postquam fuimus ad apicem Summi Apostolatus assumpti, nobis cum adhuc essemus Neapoli preces fudit ut revocare quae ipse male fecerat, curaremus.

 Finally, on December 13, 1294, the Feast of Saint Lucy, Celestine held a Consistory, prepared to renounce his office.
+All of the cardinals except two (Napoleone Orsini and Pietro of Milan) were present [Bartholomew Cotton, Historia Anglicana p.
+257 (ed.
+Luard); MGH 28, p.
+611; Annales de Dunstaplia, in Annales Monastici III, p.
+382].
 Seating himself on his papal throne, he first ordered the cardinals not to interrupt him.
 He took up a paper and began to read the document of renunciation (Anonymous of Paris 5375 § 34, p.
 173; Raynaldus, xix, p.
 155-156):

-Then, coming down from his throne, he removed his ring, crown, and mantle, and sat down on the ground.
-It is sometimes alleged that Cardinal Caetani, not Celestine, was the author of the document.
+Then, coming down from his throne, he removed his ring, crown, and mantle.
+He retired to his room alone, and changed into his accustomed monkish habit.
+He returned to the Consistory, and sat down on the ground.
+The Cardinals begged him tearfully not to resign, to no effect.
+It is sometimes alleged that Cardinal Caetani, not Celestine, was the author of the document which Pope Clement had read.
 But there is also the statement that he requested opinions from several persons in the Roman curia as to whether a pope could resign.

 According to Ptolemy of Lucca, twenty-two cardinals participated in the papal election of December, 1294 (Tosti, 75, 77).
 Since the death of Pope Nicholas IV on April 4, 1292, three cardinals had died: Latino Malabranca Orsini, Jean Cholet, and Francesco Ronci (Eubel I second edition, p.
 12 no. 12 and note 9).
 There were, therefore, eleven 'old' cardinals, who had elected Celestine, and twelve cardinals who had been created by Celestine (Eubel Hierarchia Catholica I second edition, p.
 12 n 9; Tosti, p.
 75).
 Eight of the electors were monks, eight were French, five were Romans.